 - Roll them up.
 Roll up the tortilla tightly around the filling and secure everything with a toothpick.

 - Complete the batch.
 Continue rolling tortillas until you’ve used up all the filling.
 Place seam side down as you wait to start frying.

-- Fry: Fill a large skillet or deep saucepan with 3/4-inch of oil.
-Heat the oil over medium heat until it reaches a temperature of 375°F. When the oil is ready, carefully place 2 – 4 flautas into the hot oil.
-I use tongs to do this, so my fingers don’t touch the hot oil.
-Fry the flautas, turning as needed, for 2 to 4 minutes, or until they are golden brown on all sides.
+- Fry: Heat the 3/4-inch of oil over medium heat in a large skillet until it reaches 375°F. Place 2 – 4 flautas into the hot oil, use tongs if necessary.
+Fry flautas, turning as needed, for 2 to 4 minutes, or until golden brown on all sides.

-- Keep warm and serve: Transfer the fried chicken flautas to a paper towel-lined plate and immediately sprinkle over some salt.
-Let the oil drain off them for a minute or two, then transfer them to a baking pan lined with a wire rack and keep warm in the oven while you fry the remaining flautas.
+- Keep warm and serve: Transfer fried chicken flautas to a paper towel-lined plate and immediately sprinkle with salt.
+Let oil drain off for a minute or two, then transfer to baking pan lined with a wire rack and keep warm in the oven.

 Frying the chicken flautas gives the crispiest exterior, but if you’re looking for other ways to cook them, baking and air frying are good options.

 - Bake in the oven: Place a wire rack in a lightly greased 9×13-inch baking dish.
 Add flautas, seam-side down, and brush with olive oil.
 Bake at 425°F for 15 to 20 minutes, or until golden brown.
 Broil for extra crispiness.

 - Air Fry: Preheat the air fryer to 400°F. Place 4 flautas, seam-side down, in the basket without touching and brush with olive oil or spray lightly with cooking spray.
 Cook for 6 to 8 minutes, flipping halfway through, until golden and crispy.